josephramsay7/documentation/Business Intelligence Presentation.md

 ## Data Selection
 ---------------------------------------------------------------------
--- Airline Data OR Car Sales data...
-Not sure what I like more.
+-- Car Sales data...
--- Car sales data for predicting what future car prices? or a trend in prices over time... idk ask pat!!!
+-- Car sales data for predicting what future car prices

-Relevance for the Airline:

 Car Sales: I will be honest, before I found this data set I was debating on using a sports gambling data set with March Madness odds.
 But I didn't know the schools policies on gambling, and didn't want to step on any toes.